Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 Figure \ref{Option value importance} illustrates our evidence based on the complier characterizations described above.
 In panels (a)-(b), we focus on high-ability individuals who faced the decision to continue their schooling for the 11th and 12th year in the academic track.
 These figures provide interesting illustrations of how important option values can be close to the degree-rewarding schooling choices.
-Among those facing the decision to continue their academic schooling in the 11th year, we find that a large majority at 82\% among the high-ability individuals consists of marginal compliers, i.e., individuals who continue for another year of schooling only because of the option value stemming from being able to complete a high school degree right afterwards.
-By contrast, fewer than 1\% are always-takers, who move ahead with their schooling even when no future schooling opportunities are available, and about 18\% are never-takers, who drop out regardless.
+Among those facing the decision to continue their academic schooling in the 11th year, we find that a large majority at 94\% among the high-ability individuals consists of marginal compliers, i.e., individuals who continue for another year of schooling only because of the option value stemming from being able to complete a high school degree right afterwards.
+By contrast, there are hardly any always-takers, who move ahead with their schooling even when no future schooling opportunities are available, and about 6\% are never-takers, who drop out regardless.
 The picture is somewhat different at the 12th year of academic schooling.
-The fraction of always-takers rises drastically to 29\% as completing the high school degree provides immediate considerable wage rewards.
-For 53\% the option value of the high school diploma is crucial to complete the 12th year, as receiving this diploma opens up the possibility of attending college.
-Still, 18\% drop-out and do not complete high school regardless of the option value.\\
+The fraction of always-takers rises drastically to 82\% as completing the high school degree provides immediate considerable wage rewards.
+For 10\% the option value of the high school diploma is crucial to complete the 12th year, as receiving this diploma opens up the possibility of attending college.
+Still, 7\% drop-out and do not complete high school regardless of the option value.\\

 Next, in panels (c)-(d) of Figure \ref{Option value importance}, we consider all individuals (irrespective of ability) who faced the decision to continue their schooling for the 8th and 9th year in the vocational track.
-Option values in the vocational track arise primarily at the 8th year of schooling as this gives the option to continue later on with the 9th year of vocational schooling, i.e., receive a two-year vocational diploma.
-At the 9th year of vocational schooling, the large majority at 72\% of individuals facing this choice are characterized as always-takers, who attend this year due to the immediate wage gains associated with this choice, while the option value associated with the possibility to continue with a vocational high school matters for only 10\% of individuals.
+Option values in the vocational track are highest at the 8th year of schooling as this gives the option to continue later on with the 9th year of vocational schooling, i.e., receive a two-year vocational diploma.
+At the 9th year of vocational schooling, a majority at 63\% of individuals facing this choice are characterized as always-takers, who attend this year due to the immediate wage gains associated with this choice, while the option value associated with the possibility to continue with a vocational high school degree drive this choice for 28\% of individuals.